andreslilloortiz/pookie/README.md

 2. **Run Pookie**:

     Execute the `pookie.sh` script to run pookie.
-Yo have to provide the `workspace` directory as an argument.
+Yo have to provide the `workspace` directory as an argument (use absolute path).
 This directory tipically is the directory of the project you want to build.

     ```bash
     ./pookie.sh --workspace /path/to/workspace --help